 Savage Land and Muir Island

-The pair found themselves caught in a war being fought in the Savage Land, between SHIELD and Ka-Zar and Zaladane and the Savage Land Mutates.
+They found themselves caught in a war being fought in the Savage Land, between SHIELD, Ka-Zar, Zaladane and the Savage Land Mutates.
 Rogue regained her abilities, her own and those of Ms. Marvel, in the middle of the conflict, right in time to change the odds in their favor.
-However, Rogue was shocked by Magneto's viciousness when he killed Zaladane, and she ended their romance before it even began.
+However, Rogue was shocked by Magneto's viciousness when he killed Zaladane, she left.

-The X-Men were busy in Shi’ar space at that time, so Rogue decided to head to Muir Island.
+The X-Men were busy in Shi'ar space at that time, so Rogue decided to head to Muir Island.
 However, the supreme telepath known as the Shadow King had taken over the minds of the residents there and Rogue quickly fell under his influence.
 The many residents were forced to battle each other in tournaments held by Moira MacTaggert, much to the delight of the Shadow King, who fed off the negative emotional energies routed through Polaris.
+This was when she first met Gambit where they both flirted with each other while having a brief fight that ended with the two of them kissing and making out.
 Once they returned to Earth, the X-Men tried to help, but were captured as well, with only Forge still being free.
 He developed a neural spike cannon and psionic catalyst and succeeded in freeing Rogue, Banshee and Wolverine from the mind control.
 Together with Xavier and X-Factor, they were able to free all of the Muir Islanders and defeat the Shadow King.

 Stryfe's assassination attempt on Xavier with a special form of the techno-organic virus united all of the X-Teams to hunt the villain down during the X-Cutioner’s Song.
 In battle with his minions, the Mutant Liberation Front, Rogue’s eyes were damaged by Strobe’s heat blast.
 Temporarily blinded, Rogue was taken off the active roster and took some time to recover.
 Her feelings for Gambit grew and, after her sight had returned, the pair spent a romantic night out in New York.
 Rogue offered to tell Gambit her real name but he declined, saying that names didn't say anything about who a person is.
 Not much later, Gambit was called back to his home to avenge his brother's death and Rogue accompanied him.
 During their stay in New Orleans, she accidentally absorbed part of Bella Donna's mind and was flooded with the memories of the happy times she spent with Gambit – kissing, touching and loving one another – all things denied to Rogue.
 For a split-second, Rogue was tempted to touch Bella Donna again and permanently absorb it, but she reminded herself that it was wrong and the absorption wore off.
 Back in Westchester, Rogue was part of the X-Men team that succeeded in bringing in Sabretooth, who began living in the detention chambers beneath the mansion.